davidtlascelles/Mars_Rover_Navigation_System/README.txt

 ✔ Uplink status messages
-    Program that interfaces with the comms to send status messages from the rover to mission control ** Communication_Dispatch has a method for uplinking status messages, but the system currently does not generate any messages
+    Program that interfaces with the comms to send status messages from the rover to mission control ** Communication_Dispatch has a method for uplinking status messages, but the system currently does not generate any message

 ✔ Receive coordinates
     Program that interfaces with the comms to recieve coordinate points from Mission Control or Orbiting MPS